 Lunchtime Seminar Series (Spring 2018)

-In Spring Term, 2018, the USGS Brownbags are a joint seminar series with the Portland State University School of the Environment (SOE) and Oregon State University.
+In Spring Term, 2018, the USGS lunchtime seminar is a joint seminar series with the Portland State University School of the Environment (SOE) and Oregon State University.
 Seminars are on Tuesdays from noon to 1:00 pm, April 3 through June 5, 2018.

 The Spring, 2018 seminars are held on PSU's campus at: Fifth Avenue Cinema building, 510 SW Hall St.